eclecticiq/OpenTAXII/docs/docker.rst

     This volume will contain the SQLite databases used by the default instance.

 ``/input``
-    If you want to pre-load the running instance with `services.yml`, `collections.yml` or have your own `opentaxii.yml` configuration used for the running system, create a folder with these documents present.
+    If you want to pre-load the running instance with services/collections/accounts, put provided :github-file:`data-configuration.yml <examples/data-configuration.yml>` or custom configuration file in ``/input`` folder.

 .. code-block:: shell

     $ pwd
     /some/path/examples
     $ ls /some/path/examples
-    collections.yml services.yml
+    data-configuration.yml
     $ docker run -d -p 9000:9000 -v /some/path/examples:/input eclecticiq/opentaxii

 .. note::
     Make sure your naming is correct.
-It will only execute actions when any of the files with names: ``services.yml``, ``collections.yml``, or ``opentaxii.yml`` are present.
+It will only execute actions when files ``data-configuration.yml`` or ``opentaxii.yml`` are present.

 Extending
 ---------